gabeclass/PUbootcamp2019/ssh-instructions.md

 ssh -Y <NetID>@adroit.princeton.edu
 ```
 Note that you will need use your normal NetID and password, plus DUO.
 If you receive a message like `ssh_exchange_identification: Connection closed by remote host`, you are likely trying to connect from off-campus and will need to [take additional steps](https://researchcomputing.princeton.edu/faq/why-cant-i-login-to-a-clu).
-1. Once you are logged in, you can test the xserver is working correctly by opening an xterm window by typing the `xterm` command.
+1. Once you are logged in, you can test that the X server is working correctly by opening an xterm window (type the `xterm` command).
 A new window should open with a terminal prompt.
 If you get a message similar to "Can't open display:" it is not working correctly.

 ### Windows ###